Omo Baba Olowo: Background and promotion

 On July 22, 2012, the album's launch concert was held at the Expo Hall of the Eko Hotel and Suites in Victoria Island, Lagos.
 Davido's father Adedeji Adeleke and Aliko Dangote attended the event.
 Other celebrities who attended include D'banj, Naeto C, Toke Makinwa, Daddy Freeze, and Funke Akindele, among others.
 The album's lead single, "Back When", was released on May 7, 2011.
 It features a rap verse from Naeto C and was recorded on Old Kent Road in London.
 The music video for "Back When" was filmed in Nigeria by Clarence Peters and uploaded to YouTube on May 9, 2011.
 The album's second single, "Dami Duro", was released on October 30, 2011.
 Davido told Adeola Adeyemo of BellaNaija he was skeptical when he dropped the song.
 The music video for "Dami Duro" was directed in Lagos by Peters.

-The album's third single, "Ekuro", was released on January 25, 2012.
-Nigerian singer Aramide released a soulful rendition of the song.
-The accompanying music video for "Ekuro" was filmed in Miami by Antwan Smith.
-"Overseas" was released as the album's fourth single on May 6, 2012.
-It features vocals by Sina Rambo and was produced by Shizzi.
+"Overseas" was released as the album's third single on May 6, 2012.
+It features a rap verse by Sina Rambo and was produced by Shizzi.
 An unfinished version of the song, titled "Take You Round The World", was released a week prior to the official release.
 The music video for "Overseas" was also directed by Smith.
+The album's fourth single, "Ekuro", was officially released on May 25, 2012, along with its music video.
+Director Antwan Smith filmed the music video in Miami.
+An alternative version of the "Ekuro" leaked on January 25, 2012.
+Davido's management said the song was intended to be a Valentine's Day gift for fans and not a planned single, adding that the third single would be released weeks later.
+In 2013, Nigerian singer Aramide released a soulful rendition of the track.

 The GospelOnDeBeatz-produced track "All of You" was released on September 28, 2012, as the album's fifth single; it was rumored to be a beef track.
 The accompanying music video for "All of You" was recorded in Brooklyn, New York by Sesan Ogunro.
 On October 17, 2012, Davido released the Shizzi-produced track "Gbon Gbon" as the album's sixth single.
 Its music video was directed in Lagos by Peters.
 "Feel Alright" was released on December 8, 2012, as the album's seventh single.
 It was produced by Dokta Frabz and features vocals by Ice Prince.
 Aje Filmworks recorded the music video in Lagos.